gashcrumb/dynamic-plugins-getting-started/README.md

 #### Deployment Step 6

 Now update the operator `CustomResource` to load these two ConfigMaps as configuration for DeveloperHub:

+NOTE: a bug requires additional information to be added to the

 ```yaml
 spec: